 Appointment, Representation, and Compensation

 The Board shall appoint EMC members and agency representatives that: (1) have scientific and natural resource professional backgrounds, (2) have demonstrated previous collaboration in resource monitoring or scientific studies, and (3) are willing to serve on the EMC.
-EMC members may participate in formal votes and agencies may provide no more than one individual to act as a Committee member.
+Members participate in formal votes and agencies may provide no more than one individual to act as a committee member.
 Additional persons may serve as agency representatives which function as technical consultants or EMC staff and may not vote.

 Members should be capable of working collaboratively and developing work products in a timely manner.
 Members shall be appointed by the Board, with appointees having expertise in hydrology, geology, fluvial geomorphology, aquatic ecology, fisheries, forestry, fire ecology, wildlife management, and/or resource monitoring and sampling.
 In addition, members shall also have a working knowledge of the CA FPRs and forest management operations on private and state forestlands.

 A statement of qualifications shall be required to verify education and field/rule application experience.
 Members shall be appointed from academia, professional consulting firms, state and federal agencies, private and state forestland owners, and the public.
 Members should be applied scientists or natural resource professionals with demonstrated previous collaboration in resource monitoring that can also represent a stakeholder group.